syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Overview.md

 documentation : ug
 ---

-# Overview
+# Xamarin Segmented Control (SfSegmentedControl) Overview

-The segmented control for Xamarin.Forms provides a simple way to choose from a linear set of two or more segments, each of which functions as a mutually exclusive button.
+The Segmented Control for Xamarin.Forms provides a simple way to choose from a linear set of two or more segments, each of which functions as a mutually exclusive button.

 ![](images/overview/Xamarin_Forms_Overview.png)